soulspace-org/overarch/README.md

 representations.
 Models can be composed with these views and with other models.
 By doing so, the model may also be used in other ways, e.g. the generation of documentation, code or infrastructure.

-Even if the model is specified as data, the format should be a text file (EDN, JSON) to be easily edited with text editors by the whole team and to be committed to version control, instead of being in some propriatory binary format.
+Even if the model is specified as data, the format is a text file (EDN, JSON) to be easily edited with text editors by the whole team and to be committed to version control, instead of being in some propriatory binary format.

 The native format is the Extensible Data Notation (EDN) with representations in other formats like JSON.
 EDN is a textual format for data, which is human readable.
 It is also directly readable into data structures in clojure or java code.

-The data format is open for extension.
+The data format is also open for extension.
 E.g. it copes with additional attributes or element types in the data structures.

-The model should describe the architecture (the structure) of your system(s).
+The model describes the architecture (the structure) of your system(s).
 The elements are based on UML and the C4 model and are a hierarchical composition of the elements of the architecture.

 Model references are used to refer to model elements from other models and representations (e.g. diagrams).
 To allow references to elements and relations, they must be given an id.
 Model references may be enhanced with additional attributes that are specific to the usage context (e.g. a style attribute in the context of a diagram)

 ## Examples
 This is an example of the specification of a model and some diagrams based on